RaulPPelaez/UAMMD/README.md

 --------------------

 Needs a c++ compiler with full C++11 support, 4.8+ recommended
+UAMMD will run on any GPU with compute capability >= 2.0

 ## TESTED ON

 ------------
 	 - GTX980 (sm_52)  on Ubuntu 14.04 with CUDA 7.5 and g++ 4.8
      - GTX980 (sm_52)  on Ubuntu 16.04 with CUDA 7.5 and g++ 5.3.1
+     - GTX980 (sm_52)  on Ubuntu 18.04 with CUDA 9.2 and g++ 5.5 or clang-5.0
      - GTX980 (sm_52), GTX780 (sm_35), GTX480(sm_20) and GTX580(sm_20) on CentOS 6.5 with CUDA 7.5 and g++ 4.8
 	 - GTX1080 (sm_61), Tesla P1000 (sm_60) on CentOS 6.5 with CUDA 8.0 and g++ 4.8
      - K40 (sm_35), GTX780(sm_35) on CentOS 6.5 with CUDA 8.0 and g++ 4.8
-     - Same as above with CUDA 9.0, CUDA 9.1 (only for sm>20) and CUDA 8.0
+     - Same as above with CUDA 9.0, CUDA 9.1, CUDA 9.2 (only for sm>20) and CUDA 8.0

 ## NOTES FOR DEVELOPERS

 The procedure to implement a new module is the following:

 	1. Create a new class that inherits from one of the parents (Interactor, Integrator...) and overload the virtual methods.
 You can do whatever you want as long as the virtual methods are overloaded.
 	2. Take as input shared_ptr's to a ParticleData and a System at least, use them to interface with UAMMD (ask ParticleData for properties like pos, force, torque..)
 	3. If the new module needs a new particle property (i.e torque) include it in ParticleData.cuh ALL_PROPERTIES_LIST macro
 	4. If the new module needs to communicate a new parameter change to all modules (i.e it changes the simulation box with time) include it in ParameterUpdatable.cuh  PARAMETER_LIST macro
 	5. Include the new module in the source file that makes use of it

 See available modules for a tutorial (i.e PairForces.cuh or VerletNVT.cuh)

 Some things to take into account:

 	1. ParticleData can regularly update the particle order and/or the number of particles, it will communicate this changes through signals.
-See ParticleData.cuh for a tutorial on how to handle a reorder.
+See ParticleData.cuh for a tutorial on how to connect and handle a signal.
 	2. ParticleData can also change the storage location of the particle arrays, so do not store raw pointers to particle properties, always ask PD for them before using them with ParticleData::get*()
-	3. In the modules where it makes sense, make them be able to handle ParticleGroups (which will contain all particles by default).
+	3. In the modules where it makes sense, make them be able to take a ParticleGroup (which will contain all particles by default).
 See PairForces.cuh for an example of a module handling ParticleGroups.
+Groups will handle particle reorders and particle number changes, easing working with variable number of particles.
+A ParticleGroup containing all particles yields no overhead and has a very small memory footprint.
 	4. UAMMD usually uses the lazy initialization scheme, nothing is initialized unless it is absolutely necessary.
-For example, the CPU version of a particle property (and the GPU version FWIW) will not be allocated until someone asks for it with pd->get*().
+For example, the CPU version of a particle property (and the GPU version FWIW) will not be allocated until someone explicitly asks for it with pd->get*().
 	5. Using the "real" type and "make_real" type will ensure precision agnostic code, as real is an alias to either float or double depending on the precision mode.

 Some advice:

 	1. Make use of the existing modules and submodules when possible, inherit from them if you need an extra level of control.
 For example with a neighbourList.
 	2. Use cub when possible.
-	3. When constructing a new kind of simulation compile the modules in one file and compile another separate one for using the first (to reduce compilation time), or better yet make the code read all needed parameters from a file or script.
+	3. When constructing a new kind of simulation compile the modules in one file and compile another separate one for using the first (to reduce compilation time), or better yet make the code read all needed parameters from a file or script using InputFile.
-	4. Use uammd::GPUfillWith instead of cudaMemset (it is MUCH faster)
+	4. Use uammd::GPUfillWith instead of cudaMemset (it is MUCH faster).
 	5. Use the iterator scheme and the full extent of C++11 philosophy whenever possible.

 -------------------------------